freeburma/Mandelbrot_Fractal-/ReadMe.md

 ## Fractal Simulation

-This is my personal challenge which inspired by "Times Tables, Mandelbrot and the Heart of Mathematics" by Mathloger tutorial.
+This is my personal challenge which inspired by "Times Tables, Mandelbrot and the Heart of Mathematics" by Mathologer tutorial.
 I watched his tutorials multiple times and tried to understand.

+*** This project started from scratch.

 I challenge myself by using JavaScript on HTML-5 Canvas.
 There are a lot challenging to understand the basic geometry and applying its knowledge on real life which is hard.